ITR Filing Deadline Missed?

 • The taxpayer will be taken to a different page.
 On that new tab, below the 'For Taxpayers' title, select 'CIN-based view.'
 Identify yourself as a taxpayer, and the taxpayer can utilize only CIN-based aspects to perceive the state of the tax returned by them.

 • The taxpayer will be compelled to communicate a few articles from the challan slip, i.e., the BSR key of the collecting office, challan tender time, and challan serial number.
-Insert the captcha cryptogram and agree on show.
+Insert the captcha cryptogram and agree on the show.

 Considering it takes 5-10 days to refresh the status, it will display any of the three outcomes: